Black Diamond, Alberta

-Black Diamond is a former town in the Calgary Metropolitan Region of Alberta, Canada within the Town of Diamond Valley.
+Black Diamond was a town in the Calgary Metropolitan Region of Alberta, Canada that is now within the Town of Diamond Valley.
 It is at the intersection of Highway 22 (Cowboy Trail) and Highway 7.
 Its first post office opened in 1907.
 Black Diamond was so named because of coal deposits near the original town site.
+Little oil or gas remains.

 It was a sister town to Turner Valley, and has a hospital, shops, hotels and residences, elementary school (K-6th grade), high school (7th-12th grade), hockey rink and a Boys and Girls Club.
-Little oil or gas remains.

 Black Diamond is located in the foothills of the Canadian Rockies in the midst of some of Canada's best ranch country.

 A 3 km trail next to the roadway between Black Diamond and Turner Valley is named the Friendship Trail.

 History

 Black Diamond incorporated as a village on May 8, 1929.
 After nearly 26 years as a village, Black Diamond incorporated as a town on January 1, 1956.

-On January 1, 2023, the Town of Black Diamond amalgamated with its neighbouring Town of Turner Valley to form the Town of Diamond Valley.
+On May 25, 2022, the Province of Alberta issued an order in council to amalgamate Black Diamond and Turner Valley to form the new Town of Diamond Valley, with an incorporation date of January 1, 2023.

+This followed decades of talk and a 2007 plebiscite that saw Turner Valley citizens embrace amalgamation and Black Diamond residents reject it.